UDD (band)

-UDD, shortened for Up Dharma Down, is a Filipino band formed in Manila in 2004.
-They have released four albums Fragmented, Bipolar, Capacities and U D D released under independent record label Terno Recordings.
+UDD, short for Up Dharma Down, is a Filipino band formed in Manila in 2004.
+They have released four albums: Fragmented, Bipolar, Capacities and U D D released under independent label Terno Recordings.

-In 2005, the band won the coveted In the Raw Award at the NU 107 Rock Awards as well as Best New Artist and Best Female Award for vocalist and keyboardist, Armi Millare, in 2006.
+In 2005, the band won the In the Raw Award at the NU 107 Rock Awards, as well as Best New Artist and Best Female Award for vocalist and keyboardist Armi Millare in 2006.
 In 2008, they were awarded Favorite Indie Artist at the Myx Music Awards.

-Mark Coles' BBC show tagged them as the Asian band to most likely cross over to North American shores, and has been featured in numerous regional shows together with bands such as Arcade Fire (Canada) and Bloc Party (UK).
-They have also been recognized by Paul Buchanan of The Blue Nile, Curt Smith of Tears for Fears and Tim Bowness of No-Man.
-They were featured in the July 2007 issue of Time magazine.
-The band has opened for acts such as Red Hot Chili Peppers, Incubus, Bloc Party, The XX, Tegan and Sara, Tahiti 80, and Cut Copy.
+Mark Coles' BBC radio show named them the Asian band most likely to cross over to North America.
+They have been featured in numerous regional shows together with bands such as Arcade Fire and Bloc Party.
+They have also been recognized by Paul Buchanan of the Blue Nile, Curt Smith of Tears for Fears and Tim Bowness of No-Man, and were featured in the July 2007 issue of Time magazine.
+The band has opened for acts such as Red Hot Chili Peppers, Incubus, Bloc Party, the xx, Tegan and Sara, Tahiti 80, and Cut Copy.

 On January 1, 2017, the band officially renamed to its initials UDD.

-On December 26, 2021, the band announced via Twitter that lead vocalist Armi Millare has left the band and will continue as a solo artist.
+On December 26, 2021, the band announced via Twitter that lead vocalist Armi Millare had left the band and would continue as a solo artist.

+In February 2026, the band's song "Tadhana" became the first OPM track to surpass half a billion streams on Spotify.